deivid-rodriguez/nipanipa/README.md

-# OpenWwoof
+# NiPaNiPa

-This is the sample application for OpenWwoof
+This is the sample application for NiPaNiPa